ShadowDesert/Codeviewer-Chat-Bot/README.md

    <script src="assets/src/chatbot.js" defer></script>

 2. Visit https://ccb.codeviewer.cloud and generate a key pair for your chatbot.

+4. Use a super hero's name to generate keys.(Example: superman, batman, ironman)

-3. Replace CCBPassCode = "Your public key"; with your generated public key.
+5. Replace CCBPassCode = "Your public key"; with your generated public key.

 ## How to Use Chatbot